-Trends - The weighted averages of the annual NO2 concentrations at two monitoring sites - East Hartford and New Haven -- are illustrated in Figure 5-2.
+Trends - The weighted averages of the annual NO2 concentrations at two monitoring sites - East Hartford and New Haven -- are illustrated in Figure 5-3.
 These sites were the only ones that had data over a twelve-year period.
 The year-to-year variation appears to be quite choppy.
-In spite of this, a slight downward trend in the annual NO2 concentrations is evident.
+In spite of this, a slight downward trend in the annual NO2 concentrations is discernible.

-Given the importance of meteorology -- sunlight, in general, and southwest winds in Connecticut, in particular -- on the formation of NO_2 , a trend might best be illustrated by the averaging of the data over multiple years.
-As was the case with ozone, a trend based on multiple years of data should diminish the effect of meteorology and, thereby, reveal the effect of nitrogen oxide and hydrocarbon emission controls on ambient concentrations of NO_2 .
-Figure 5-3 shows that the five-year average NO_2 concentration, with the influence of meteorology minimized, has been trending downward slightly over the past ten years.
-The decrease in NO_2 is approximately 9.6%.
+Given the importance of meteorology -- sunlight, in general, and southwest winds in Connecticut, in particular -- on the formation of NO2, a trend might best be illustrated by the averaging of the data over multiple years.
+As was the case with ozone, a trend based on multiple years of data should diminish the effect of meteorology and, thereby, reveal the effect of nitrogen oxide and hydrocarbon emission controls on ambient concentrations of NO2.
+Figure 5-4 shows the trend of the five-year average NO2 concentration.
+With the influence of meteorology minimized, NO2 levels appear to have leveled off after an initial period of decrease.
+The reduction in NO2 over the ten-year period is approximately 10.1%.